my favorite movies of 1933:

 When asked about the political significance of Duck Soup, Groucho responded: “What significance?
 We were just four Jews trying to get a laugh.”
 A funny line, but I don’t believe he meant it.
 Their driving motivation might have been to make the audience laugh, but underneath is a satire of the reckless belligerence and foolish vanity of politicians.

-Stream Duck Soup on Amazon Prime or these sites.
+Stream Duck Soup on Amazon Prime (it left but will likely come back) or these sites.

 2nd favorite of 1933: